garylirocks/quickrefs/azure-networking.markdown

   - AKS
 - Use service endpoints to connect to other PaaS services: storage accounts, key vaults, SQL databases, etc
 - Or use private endpoints to connect to PaaS or your own custom services.
+- A vNet spans multiple availability zones, not limited to a single data center

 ### Subnets